 In fourth grade, the curriculum continues to develop a solid fluency in computational math, covering topics such as: multiplying and dividing multi-digit numbers; using all four operations to solve problems; adding, subtracting, and multiplying fractions; and analyzing geometric shapes.
 Emphasis is placed on students representing and solving mathematical problems by using equations and algebraic reasoning.
 Students learn through a combination of small-group, individual, and whole-class activities.
 Students continue to hone their ability to explain their mathematical thinking during math discussions and forums.
 Teachers and students continue to use visual models, such as open number lines, areas models and arrays, ratio tables, and base 10 area pieces, to support students’ movement to understanding increasingly abstract representation in mathematics.

-In fifth grade, students focus intensively on several critical areas: developing fluency with addition and subtraction of fractions, developing understanding of multiplication and division of fractions, extending division to 2-digit divisors, developing understanding of operations with decimals to the hundredths place, developing fluency with whole number and decimal operations, and developing understanding of volume.
+In fifth grade, students begin the Glencoe Math Program and focus intensively on several critical areas: developing fluency with addition and subtraction of fractions, developing understanding of multiplication and division of fractions, extending division to 2-digit divisors, developing understanding of operations with decimals to the hundredths place, developing fluency with whole number and decimal operations, and developing understanding of volume.
 As in prior grades, students apply their skills and fluency in math to solve open-ended problems as well as real world applications of math.

-In sixth grade, students transition to the Glencoe Middle School Math Program.
+In sixth grade, students continue with the Glencoe Middle School Math Program they started in fifth grade.
 They also are placed into more homogenous groups in order to provide the appropriate level of rigor.
 Students continue to practice fundamental math skills such as multi digit computations.
 Area and volume are studied in greater depth and as an element of spatial analysis.
 Additionally, students begin to study pre-algebra.
 As in prior grades, students apply their skills and fluency in math to solve open-ended problems as well as real world applications of math.
 The accelerated sixth grade math course covers additional topics like probability and statistics, inequalities, and linear and non-linear functions.
 Additionally, some students, based on a portfolio of information, skip sixth grade math and take pre-algebra honors with seventh graders.
 They then take honors algebra in seventh grade and honors geometry in eighth grade.

 In seventh grade, most students enroll in pre-algebra.
 The course is taught in two levels, regular and honors.
 The course is a rich exploration of topics in pre-algebra and builds on the foundations developed in prior courses.
 The main differences between the two levels are the pace of curriculum progression, depth of topic discovery, and independence in problem solving expected from students.